Harvard International Law Journal

 international law; norms; human rights; legal pluralism; indigenous

 This Article examines the process of international norm diffusion on the ground - where international law is shaping how local actors construct their laws and legal institutions.
 Based on ethnographic research on an indigenous community in Canada, I analyze how international norms can become embedded in an indigenous community and influence its law-making in a way that mediates between state and local laws.
 I argue that local groups like the Pimicikamak Cree Nation are engaging in legal mediation as they negotiate among multiple normative commitments.
 The Cree have designed a government that integrates Canadian and international law into their local legal institutions while also adapting cultural norms and customary practices.
 This case study contributes to the international legal scholarship on norm diffusion by examining the local process by which international norms are adopted.
 It builds on theories of legal pluralism by offering a model of how local communities can accommodate multiple legal systems.

-Galit A Sarfaty, "International Norm Diffusion in the Pimicikamak Cree Nation: A Model of Legal Mediation" (2007) 48:2 Harv Int'l LJ 441.
+Galit A Sarfaty, "International Norm Diffusion in the Pimicikamak Cree Nation: A Model of Legal Mediation" ([forthcoming in 2007]) 48:2 Harv Int'l LJ 441.

 NOTE: The "Download" button above will provide access to a working draft, and the "Find in your Library" button below will provide access to the final published version.